 Look at the diagram below.
 It shows the “two-fold cost” of sexual reproduction (first described by the mathematician, John Maynard Smith) (Ref.1).
 In (a), the sexual population size remains the same with each generation if each individual were to contribute to the same number of offspring.
 In (b), the asexual population size doubled in size with each generation, implicating that the asexual population can grow at a faster rate than the sexual population.
 And while sexual reproduction necessitates males and females to expend time and energy to find each other and copulate, in asexual reproduction, this is not necessary.

 Disadvantages of Asexual Reproduction

 If asexual reproduction is less costly, less complicated, and faster, then why is sexual reproduction so prevalent among eukaryotes?
 Researchers estimate that 99.9% of eukaryotes do it.
 (Ref.
 2) And some eukaryotes capable of asexual reproduction will only resort to it if sexual reproduction has become less feasible.
 For instance, the female smalltooth sawfish (Pristis pectinata) in captivity have been shown to reproduce asexually possibly due to pressures of finding mates in a low population density.
 (Ref.
 3)

 In pure asexuals, the parent organism reproduces offspring that is a clone of itself.
 It becomes a disadvantage in the long run when the genetic diversity within the species is considered.
 It leads to low genetic variation.
-Unlike in sexuals that incorporate recombination and segregation during meiosis and the union of the sex cells with unique genetic materials, pure asexuals do not go through these processes.
-And skipping meiotic events could mean less genetic diversity, and therefore, may poise as a long-term evolutionary disadvantage.
+Unlike sexuals that incorporate recombination and segregation during meiosis and the union of the sex cells with unique genetic materials, pure asexuals do not go through these processes.
+And skipping meiotic events could mean less genetic diversity, and therefore, indicate a long-term evolutionary disadvantage.